How to Select a Remodeler

 Look for a local member of the National Association of the Remodeling Industry (NARI).

-The NARI logo is the mark of a professional.
+The NARI logo is the mark of a true professional.

 Check the remodeling contractor with the local Office of Consumer Affairs and the Better Business Bureau for complaints and to see if there is an adverse record or file.